mongodb/docs/source/core/replication.rst

 rare and typically occurs as a result of a network partition with replication lag.
-When this node (the former primary) rejoins the :term:`replica set` and attempts to continue replication as a secondary those operations that were not replicated have to be removed, or "rolled back," to maintain database consistency across the replica set.
+When this node (the former primary) rejoins the :term:`replica set` and attempts to continue replication as a secondary those operations the former primary must revert these operations or "rolled back" these operations to maintain database consistency across the replica set.

 MongoDB writes the rollback data to a :term:`BSON` file in the database's :setting:`dbpath` directory.
 Use :doc:`bsondump